Skip to menu Skip to content

 2. Assessment increase

-An assessment increase (commonly referred to as a supplementary assessment) will also apply in certain cases to make financing more equitable between production types that pay contributions to the UPA through joint plans and those that do not.
+An assessment increase (commonly referred to as a supplementary assessment) will also apply in certain cases to ensure more equity between production types that pay contributions to the UPA through joint plans and those that do not.

-Only businesses in which at least 25% of gross farm income is generated by products not subject to contributions (83 KB) to the UPA (PNACs) will be required to pay this amount.
-Often these are products not covered by joint plans.
+Will be required to pay this amount : only businesses in which at least 25% of gross farm income is generated by products not subject to contributions (87 KB) to the UPA (PNACs).
+The amount will be calculated based solely on gross farm income from products that are not covered by any joint plan.

 Prospective scenario